 Thinking about the way you’d like to live in your new home, and perhaps putting together a wish list, is a good place to start.
 To do this, you could begin by visualising how you hope to use each room.

 “The kitchen, for example, has become a multi-purpose room where you may check emails, watch TV or listen to music while cooking, or where children may do their homework on a laptop,” says Face to Face Digital’s Will Brocklebank.
 So provision for internet – be it wired or wireless – is something to give serious thought to.

 “The kitchen is likely to be the first place you set down your bag, and so including a dedicated concealed charging point for your phone, without lots of visible wires, makes sense,” adds Brocklebank.
 “You begin to get a sense of how technology can make our lives easier.”

 It’s essential to consider how the house will function as a whole, too, and decide whether you’d like some degree of integration, such as the option to switch off lighting and electrical devices (with the exception of the fridge and alarm clock!) from a central control, or the ability to stream Sky+HD on a couple of TVs.
 If you plan to live here for the foreseeable future, deciding how your changing needs will be met should also shape your plans.

 A specialist installer/designer can really come into their own whilst you brainstorm, making suggestions you’d perhaps never considered, or thought impossible.
 They can also help whittle down your wish list to reflect your priorities and budget.
-“We provide clients with a questionnaire which helps us to establish what really is and is not a priority,” says Iain Shaw of Brilliant.

 You should ideally engage with one early on.
 “A good time to approach an installer/designer is typically after planning permission has been obtained, but at a stage where the homeowner has a good idea about how they will use the interior,” adds Iain Shaw.
 “Just before first fix is really very late in the process.”